Neck Injury At Work? See If You Can Claim Compensation

 • That staff are adequately trained in how to lift items safely.

-• That staff know how to identify items that will require 2 persons or lifting equipment to move.
+• That staff know how to identify items that will require two persons or lifting equipment to move.

 • That any equipment provided to staff to enable them to lift heavier items is regularly maintained and repaired.